Pakawan languages

-The Pakawan languages were a small language family spoken in what is today northern Mexico and southern Texas.
-All Pakawan languages are today extinct.
+The Pakawan languages are a proposed small language family formerly spoken in what is today northern Mexico and southern Texas.

 Classification

 Five clear Pakawan languages are attested: Coahuilteco, Cotoname, Comecrudo, Garza and Mamulique.
 The first three were first proposed to be related by John Wesley Powell in 1891, in a grouping then called Coahuiltecan.
 Goddard (1979) groups the latter three in a Comecrudan family while considering the others language isolates.
+This is followed by more modern scholars.
 The current composition and the present name "Pakawan" are due to Manaster Ramer (1996).

 The term Coahuiltecan languages today refers to a slightly expanded and less securely established grouping.
 Most Pakawan languages have at times been included also in the much larger and highly hypothetical Hokan "stock".

 Common vocabulary

 The following word comparisons are given by Manaster Ramer (1996):

 The following sound changes and correspondences should be noted: